bradallenfisher/dmd-course-materials/topics/narrative.md

 # Narrative
-Story can be integral to the design process and is often times the intended product.
+Story can be both integral to the design process and the intended product.
 Story is always built into a visual or physical object.
 Some major considerations for the storytelling include:

 1. Purpose
 2. Narrative structure